Is she a Real cougar?

-Just because a woman is over 40 and wanting to date young guys (which, I guess, technically puts her in cougar territory) doesn’t necessarily mean she has all those awesome qualities that would make her a real Cougar with a capital C.
+Just because a woman is over 40 and wants to date younger guys (which, I guess, technically puts her in cougar territory) doesn’t necessarily mean she has all those awesome qualities that would make her a real Cougar with a capital C.

 This is an awkward post to write.
 I truly don’t mean it as an attack on anyone’s character.
 It’s written only as a gentle heads-up for the sake of any inexperienced young guys out there who are looking to get into the cougar game.

-For whatever reason(s)—perhaps their husbands have just left them for the secretary, or they’re worried they’ll die alone, or whatever it may be—these women are simply looking for someone to make them feel better about themselves, and think hooking up with a younger guy will solve all their self-esteem issues.
+For whatever reason(s)—perhaps their husbands have just left them for the secretary, or they’re worried they’ll die alone, or whatever it may be—these women are simply looking for someone to make them feel better about themselves.
+These older women think hooking up with a younger guy will solve all their self-esteem issues.

 If a real Cougar is interested in you, she won’t beg; and if she’s not, she won’t bother.
 Dare I suggest her self-esteem will initially even intimidate you?
 I do, indeed, dare.
 It’s that very quality that screams out for your attention.

-If you’ve been e-contacted by a “cougar” who comes across as needy, or who chases you, or needs to understand why you’re not responsive, then you’re not online with the kind of Cougar we’re here to nab.
+If you’ve been e-contacted by a “cougar” who comes across as needy, or who chases you, or needs to understand why you’re not responsive, then you’re not with the kind of cougar we’re here to nab.

-That doesn’t mean these same women won’t eventually become the Cougars we’d like them to become.
-Let them get over whatever issues they’re currently facing, and eventually they’ll find a comfortable—and confident—place among The Queens of Cougartown.
+That doesn’t mean these same women won’t eventually become the cougars we’d like them to become.
+Let them get over whatever issues they’re currently facing, and eventually, they’ll find a comfortable—and confident—place among The Queens of Cougartown.

 Guys: What defines a cougar for you?